AgnostiqHQ/covalent/doc/source/getting_started/index.rst

    If you are upgrading Covalent from the previous stable release, refer to the :doc:`migration guide <./../version_migrations/index>` to preserve your data and avoid upgrade problems.

-You can install Covalent using the Python package manager, using Conda, or by building and installing from source.
+You can install Covalent using Pip, the Python package manager; using the `Conda <https://docs.conda.io/en/latest/>`_ environment management system; or by building and installing from source.

 Pip Install
 ~~~~~~~~~~~

-The easiest way to install Covalent is to use Pip, the Python package manager.
+The easiest way to install Covalent is to use Pip.

 .. note::

-   If you have previously used Covalent, uninstall the Covalent Dask plugin by running :code:`pip uninstall covalent-dask-plugin`.
+   If you have previously installed Covalent, uninstall the Covalent Dask plugin by running :code:`pip uninstall covalent-dask-plugin`.
 The plugin has been folded into Covalent and is no longer maintained separately.

 To install using Pip: